 The San Ramon-based oil giant said shutting down the plant is a difficult call.

 "To do an unplanned shutdown of a plant is fairly dangerous," said Mark Ayers, the refinery's chief of emergency services.
-"While we
+"While we were looking at our options, the leak got worse and the fire broke out."

 Meanwhile, Western Contra Costa residents raised a new round of questions on how to best coexist with their toxic neighbors.
 About 1,700 had visited county hospitals since Monday evening, said Pat Frost, director of Contra Costa's Emergency Medical Services.
 More than 1,000 residents filed claims against Chevron -- so many that the company's hotline was often busy.